Christmas is coming. It’s practically here. And everyone is losing their minds. Can’t you feel it? Or are you one of those who is losing your mind?

 We are celebrating the Prince of Peace, after all.

 There are many practical and encouraging ideas to answer this problem.
-Mine is not an exhaustive list (you’re welcome for not exhausting you), but here are 5 things we are doing in our home to create a peaceful holiday and foster content hearts:
+Here are 5 things we are doing in our home to create a peaceful holiday and foster content hearts:

 1. Keep a modicum of routine.